bladexenon/metacraftersjava/README.md

 For good measure, getTotalSupply() should return the number of NFT's you have created

 Didn't copy the code from the example because I wanted to give it a go on my own with the help of the youtube guides and my own research, some help of AI was also taken wherein I was put into a code block

+pointers during explanation.
+Functionality
+Has the ability to "mint" NFTs and store them
+You should "mint" at least three NFT's
+Has the ability to print the details of your NFTs to the console Has the ability to print the total supply of your NFT collection to the console